Reversible Causes of Cardiac Arrest: Hs and Ts

 Hypothermia

-Hypothermia is a core body temperature of less than 36.0°C. As soon as the core temperature drops below 30°C, the body experiences bradycardia, which compromises cardiac output and eventually causes cardiac arrest.
+How to identify: Check a core body temperature using an esophageal, rectal, or bladder probe.
+Hypothermia is generally defined as a core body temperature of less than 35.0°C (95°F), but cardiac arrest risk becomes critically high as the temperature drops lower.
+Patients at risk are those exposed to an extremely cold environment.
+As soon as the core temperature drops below 30°C, the body experiences severe bradycardia, which compromises cardiac output and eventually causes cardiac arrest.

 Read: Asystole and Pulseless Electrical Activity Algorithm